Paddington station: Major disruption continues due to power line damage

 The wires were broken on Monday but despite engineers working overnight, only one shuttle service to Ealing Broadway is running every 30 minutes.

+Four lines will reopen at 09:30 BST but there will still be delays and cancellations, Network Rail said.

-People who had been heading to London and Windsor for the Queen's funeral proceedings were affected by Monday's cancellations.
+People who headed to London and Windsor for the Queen's funeral proceedings on Monday were badly hit by cancellations.

 The overhead cables were damaged at Hayes and Harlington station and no trains have been able to run from Paddington station to West Drayton and Heathrow Airport.